campbe13/docker-ecq2020/pandocker/WINHOWTO.md

 ![Docker settings - resources](docker-desktop-share-volumes-c.PNG)

 ## Powershell
+The syntax below is only different because in command env vars are used so `%ENVVAR%` and in PowerShell they are use so `$env:ENVVAR`
 1. Open a PowerShell
 2. Run the following  `docker run --rm --volume "$env:USERPROFILE\Documents:/data"  -ti dawsoncollege2020/pandocker`
 ## Errors
+Some errors you may encounter
 ### file not found
 There is an intermittent open  bug Docker for Windows where files are not found, there is no fix as of 2020-04-20 so just run again if you get `No such file or directory` when it's clearly there.